CIEH Wales Conference

 Complete with a tailored exhibition and relaxed social evening, this event is a wonderful opportunity for us to network and celebrate as a profession.

-This includes access to both days of the conference, exhibition, lunch, drinks reception, dinner and accommodation on 21 October, as well as breakfast on 22 October.
 All fees are VAT-exempt.
 For further pricing options, please see the 'Pricing Options' tab below.

 Explore the full programme here